groboclown/nightjar-mesh/docs/extension-points.md

 For future compatibility, other arguments may be passed in, but must be ignored.

-The executable's exit code must be `0` to indicate the file was generated without issue, `31` to indicate an error that might be recoverable if invoked again, `30` to indicate that there are no new versions, and and any other number to indicate an unrecoverable error.
+The executable's exit code must be `0` to indicate the file was generated without issue, `31` to indicate an error that might be recoverable if invoked again, `30` to indicate that there are no newer version (only valid for `fetch` actions), and and any other number to indicate an unrecoverable error.

 The environment variables used to launch the main nightjar program will be passed to the extension point executable.

 If the extension point returns a recoverable error exit code, then the nightjar parent program will begin an exponential back-off retry scheme to call the extension point again.

+The discovery map returns data in the [Discovery Map Schema](../schema/discovery-map-schema.yaml) format.
+This is a consolidated look at all the envoy configurations across the mesh.
+At a high level, it is the Service Data for each configuration.

+Each document fetched and retrieved must be a JSON document, but the format is up to the document type.
+The only requirement is that the JSON document include the top-level field `document-version` set to a string, which is the value usable in the `--previous-document-version` argument.

+When committing a document, the `document-version` value is ignored by the data-store implementation, and the implementation will generate a new document version.
+The extension point can change or delete the `--action-file=` file.

 ### Fetch and Commit Actions